-WordPress is an amazing platform, modular, well designed and easy to set up even for the average internet user.
+WordPress is an amazing platform, modular, well-designed, and easy to set up even for the average internet user.
 And it has a lot of super nice and free plugins.
 Also if you want to invest a few bucks for some “premium” or “pro” versions of them, probably you won’t go broke and obtain a professional result.
-So as a coder or web developer now everyone is able to set up a decent website with a few money and just some efforts.
+So as a coder or web developer, everyone can set up a decent website with a little money and just some effort.

 - Get a cheap hosting

 - Add plugins, plugins, plugins……and more plugins till you have become as you always dreamed